LovelyBuggies/LovelyBuggies.github.io/notes-src/content/docs/rl/from-pg-2-ppo/index.md

 # Policy Gradient (PG)

 Compared with value-based methods (Q-learning), Policy-based methods aim directly at learning the parameterized policy that can select actions without consulting a value function.
-PG methods seek to maximize a performance measure $J(\theta)$ with the policy’s parameter $\theta$, where the updates approximate gradient ascent in $J$,[^1] $$\label{eq:pg}
+PG methods seek to maximize a performance measure $J(\theta)$ with the policy’s parameter $\theta$, where the updates approximate gradient ascent in $J$.

+{{< hint info >}}
+All methods following this schema are PG, whether or not they also learn an approximate value function.
+{{< /hint >}}

+$$\label{eq:pg}
     \theta^{(i+1)} \leftarrow \theta^{(i)} + \alpha\nabla J(\theta^{(i)}).$$ There are 2 main advantages of PG methods,

 - Approximating policy can approach a deterministic policy, whereas $\epsilon$-greedy always has probability of selecting a random action;